 3. A portable stove

 A portable stove is handy not just when you lack access to an electric kettle, but want to cook or boil water whenever you please (scenic viewpoints are great for a meal/coffee with a view!).
-We use what has to be the world’s smallest “cookstove”.
-It’s made of two parts: a screw-top "stove (pictured above), which attaches to a bottle of isobutane.
-It doesn’t get much more handy than that!
+We use what has to be the world's smallest “cookstove”.
+It's made of two parts: a screw-top "stove (pictured above), which attaches to a bottle of isobutane.
+Compact & handy!

 4. A compact kettle and/or pot(s)